letoram/cat9/README.md

     config key value

 The config options changes the runtime shell behavior configuration.
-It is populated by the keys and values in config/default.lua
+It is populated by the keys and values in config/default.lua.
+Certain targets also allow properties to set, e.g. persistence or an alias:

+    config #id alias myname
+    config #myname persist auto

 ### Open